daemon-labs-io/github-actions-aws-lambda/README.md

 ### Replace Deployment with aws-lambda-deploy

-The aws-lambda-deploy action handles all of this automatically:
+The aws-lambda-deploy action handles packaging and deployment automatically:

-- Building and packaging the code
+- Packaging the code (zip)
 - Checking if the function exists
 - Creating or updating the function

-Replace your **Section 4 and 5 steps** with this single action:
+Replace the **Section 4** deployment steps and keep the **Section 5** test step:

 ```yaml
 - name: Deploy to Lambda